The Preikestolen hike is one of the best in Norway for people of all ages and abilities.

 Following your way to the top is easy enough.
-Along the route, there are red T’s which mark the way to the top.
+Along the route, there are red T’s that mark the way to the top.

 All you have to do is follow them and you will have no issues.
 This will be easier in the summer when the hike is busier, but even in winter, we didn’t have any issues finding our way up.

 If you are doing the hike during the winter, you want to make sure you’re wearing adequate clothes.
 Thick layers and a jacket are a must.
 It can get cold, and it’s even colder at the top!

 I would also recommend wearing crampons if it’s snowy and icy.
 You can get up about half the way without them, but you will need them the closer you get to the top.

 While you can get to the top in about an hour if you’re in good shape, I wouldn’t be in a rush to get up there, unless you have time constraints.